ThomasAllcock/XAI_pcam/README.md

 # XAI_pcam
-Extremal perturbation and GRAD-CAM used on Patch Camelyon dataset
+Interpretable Explanations of Lymph Node Metastases using Extremal Perturbations and GRAD-CAM.